 These days, there are more divorces than ever before in the United States.
-Every state has its own laws regarding the grounds for divorce.
+Every state has its own laws regarding the grounds or reasons for divorce.
 California is no exception and has clear rules that determine what allows people to dissolve their marriage.

-California a no-fault state, which means that when a person files for divorce, they cannot state any wrongdoing by their spouse as the reason for wanting to end the marriage.
-Generally, most divorces cite irreconcilable differences as the reason for the split.
+California is a no-fault state, which means that when a person files for divorce, they cannot state any wrongdoing by their spouse as the reason for wanting to end the marriage.
+Generally, most spouses cite irreconcilable differences as the reason for the split.
 Still, there are a few situations in which one may establish “grounds” to dissolve a marriage if a person has a “permanent legal incapacity to make decisions.”

 Grounds for Divorce

 California married couples can end their marriage in the following ways:

 Within these separate actions, there are different underlying grounds for each action depending on the situation.
 Each ground for divorce has specific requirements and different results.
 Of course, every case is different, but no matter which grounds a person seeks, they must file with the court and receive a judgment to end the marriage legally.
 There may also be separate proceedings if the union included children, both biological and adopted.
 Property division may also occur in these separate proceedings.